Bonfire: United Kingdom

+On 20 June 1837 the Broadway Tower, Worcestershire vantage point was used as a bonfire site for Queen Victoria's Jubilee.
+This was one of 2,548 celebratory bonfires lit across the country.

 The annual rock and dance music Wickerman Festival takes place in Kirkcudbrightshire, Scotland.
 Its main feature is the burning of a large wooden effigy on the last night.
 The Wickerman festival is inspired by the horror film The Wicker Man, a film itself inspired by the Roman accounts of the Celtic Druids ritual burning of a wicker effigy.

 A ship is also burnt as part of the mid-winter Up Helly Aa festival.

 In Biggar, Lanarkshire, a bonfire is lit on Hogmanay (New Year's Eve) to celebrate the end of the old year and the beginning of the New Year.
 The bonfire takes almost a month to build using whatever combustible materials can be found.
 It is lit by a senior citizen of the town who is accompanied to the bonfire site (which is by the Corn Exchange in the centre of the town) by the local pipe band and several torchbearers.
 The celebrations are attended by hundreds of drinking and dancing revellers.
 During the war years, when a bonfire wasn't allowed, a candle was lit in a biscuit tin to keep the tradition of "burnin' oot the auld year" alive.